szilard/benchm-ml/z-other-tools/README.md

 **Why a mix of categorical and numeric features and 1 million records?** Because most business applications have categorical features, and despite the big data hype most users have actually smaller datasets.
-While a majority of profesionals usually do supervised learning on less than 1M records, there are a good number of users in the 10M and even 100M range, so the requierement to be able to run on 1M records is pretty much a minimum nowadays.
+While a majority of professionals usually do supervised learning on less than 1M records, there are a good number of users in the 10M and even 100M range, so the requirement to be able to run on 1M records is pretty much a minimum nowadays.

 I would argue that you cannot have a decent out-of-the-box general machine learning tool (open source/commercial, command line/GUI-based, software/cloud service) that cannot do